youngrichu/quicksnip/snippets/python/datetime-utilities/get-number-of-days-in-a-month.md

 ---
-Title: Get Number of Days in a Month
+title: Get Number of Days in a Month
-Description: Determines the number of days in a specific month and year.
+description: Determines the number of days in a specific month and year.
-Author: axorax
+author: axorax
-Tags: python,datetime,calendar,utility
+tags: python,datetime,calendar,utility
 ---

 ```py